My morning routine

 Be the best version of yourself

 We are here for a limited amount of time, think about the future version of yourself, whether it’ll be able to look back and say That was well worth it, I wouldn’t have changed it for anything?
-In the future, you may or may not arrive where you initially set out to but did you arrive at a better place than you started and did you give it your best shot with absolutely everything that you had?
+You might not always end up where you expected, but did you get somewhere better and did you give it your best shot with absolutely everything that you had?

-• Know yourself, know your goals, hold yourself accountable to your goals and strive to achieve your true potential.
+- Know yourself, know your goals, hold yourself accountable and strive to grow every day.
 The more we know about ourselves, the more power we have to be better.
-Perform small rituals through out the day that constantly remind you of your goals.
-Use positive affirmation - clear choice of concise words, clear visualisation and corresponding feeling of success to stay energised and focused.

 Increase your standard of living